Joint Interagency Task Force West

 - Intelligence analysis and related tradecraft to support investigations

-- Detection and monitoring of criminal trafficking and activities
+- Identification and monitoring of criminal trafficking and activities

-In 1989 the U.S. military was given statutory responsibility to detect and monitor aerial and maritime illicit drug shipments to the United States.
-With this statutory responsibility, the first iteration of the national task force, Joint Task Force FIVE (JTF-5), stood up in Alameda, Calif.
+The U.S. military was given statutory responsibility to detect and monitor aerial and maritime illicit drug shipments to the United States.
+With this statutory responsibility, came the first iteration of the national drug task forces; Joint Task Force (JTF) FOUR (4) in Key West Fla., JTF FIVE (5), in Alameda, Calif., JTF SIX (6), in El Paso, Texas, and JTF South in Panama City, Panama.
+JTF 5 ultimately became Joint Interagency Task Force-West (JIATF West).

-In 1994, the three Joint Task Forces (JTFs) were re-designated as Joint Interagency Task Forces (JIATFs) with expanded authorities under the National Interdiction Command and Control Plan (NICCP).
+Three JTFs, JTF-4, 5, and South were re-designated as Joint Interagency Task Forces (JIATFs) with expanded authorities under the National Interdiction Command and Control Plan (NICCP).
+JTF-4 became JIATF East, JTF-5 became JIATF West, and JTF-6 became JTF North.
 The JIATFs coordinated and directed the detection, monitoring, and sorting of suspect drug-trafficking aircraft and vessels.
 Targets were turned over to appropriate U.S. law enforcement authorities for apprehension.

-In 1999, JIATF East merged with JIATF South.
+JIATF East became JIATF South.
 JIATF South is located in Key West, Fla., and continues to conduct counter illicit trafficking operations, intelligence fusion and multi-senior correlation to detect, monitor, and handoff suspected illicit trafficking targets.
+JIATF South was responsible for the CD Operations in the Caribbean and JIATF West oversaw the Eastern Pacific (EPAC).

-In 2004, JIATF West relocated to Honolulu, HI from Alameda, Calif.
-In conjunction with the move, we developed a strategy with supporting activities to face the particular challenges of the Asia-Pacific region, and to meet the evolving needs of our law enforcement partners.
-JIATF West works closely with senior law enforcement leadership partners across the region to support major law enforcement operations.
+JIATF West relocated to Honolulu, Hawaii from Alameda, Calif.
+In conjunction with the move, JIATF West developed a strategy with supporting activities to face the particular challenges of the Indo-Pacific region, and to meet the evolving needs of our law enforcement partners.
+JIATF West works closely with senior law enforcement leadership partners across the region to support major CD Operations.

-Today, JIATF West brings military and law enforcement capabilities together to combat drug-related transnational crime in the Asia-Pacific Region.
-JIATF West's top priority is supporting law enforcement in their efforts to reduce the illicit flow of methamphetamine, Amphetamine-Type Stimulants (ATS) and precursors intended for U.S. markets.
-JIATF West also has specific efforts to detect and monitor heroin and other illegal drugs originating in southeast and northeast Asia destined for U.S. markets.
+JIATF West brings military and law enforcement capabilities together to combat drug-related transnational crime in the Indo-Pacific Region.
+JIATF West's top priority is supporting law enforcement in their efforts to reduce the illicit flow of fentanyl, methamphetamine, Amphetamine-Type Stimulants and precursors intended for U.S. markets.
+JIATF West has four specific Lines Of Effort (LOE):